top NASA: Curiosity Has Found Plastic On Mars

 True.
 But that's not what's happening here.
 What Apple is doing is using meaningless jargon to take advantage of their customers' technical ignorance.
 I don't actually have a problem with that in this case, since that ignorance is largely self-inflicted, but it's not customer

-service in any meaningful sense.
+service in any meaningful sense. about a year and a half ago

 top Radio Royalty Legislation Described As 'RIAA Bailout'